Proven-Paradox/shaper-system/Handbook.md

   * Tier 0 Abilities require no additional cost to convert.
   * Your converted damage still targets the usual Physical or Mental Defense.
 * You gain an additional benefit unique to each element as follows
-  * Fire - Successfully dealing Fire damage also decrease the target's regen/degen track by 2 every time you successfully hit with a Fire skill.
+  * Fire - Successfully dealing Fire damage also decrease the target's [Regen/Degen Track](#the-regen-degen-track) by 2 every time you successfully hit with a Fire skill.
 This can build up to a maximum of 2 + your Hero Tier.
   * Cold - Successfully dealing Cold damage also [slows](#slow) the target for 2 rounds.
 If you successfully deal Cold damage to a target that is already slowed, they instead become [rooted](#rooted) for 1 round.
   * Sky - You may move before or after using an Ability that deals Sky damage.
 You must end your movement such that you still are within the triggering Ability's range to the target.
   * Earth - Successfully dealing Earth damage allows you to move the target one square.
 You cannot use this benefit if you have moved this turn, and after using it you cannot willingly move afterward until your next turn.